 Chasqui Humanitarian Foundation of the Andes— Co-founder and board of directors, the Sacred Valley of the Inca, Peru.

-International Development Network, founder & chair, coalition of some 30 LDS-related charitable organizations.
+International Development Network, founder & chair, a coalition of some 30 LDS-related charitable organizations.

 Board of Trustees – Salt Lake Community Services Council, Salt Lake City.

 H.E.L.P – International (Help ELiminate Poverty) – Nonprofit founder and board chair.

 Unitus – Global NGO created to accelerate microcredit to the Third World poor.
 Co-founder, original chairman of the board, and trustee.

 Action Against Poverty – Co-founder and board member of AAP, a nonprofit foundation.